Gilgamech/website/www/Gillogisms.md

 1. Batman is a villain.
 He's no hero, injuring hard working people who couldn't find legal work.
 This is part of why vigilantism is a crime, when villains fight villains.
 (Also he's a selfish rich person who operates independently from an amazing villain hideout and drives the best villain car, plane, boat, blimp, or other conveyance as he desires.) - 2018
 1. Battlefield 2077 happens on the other side of the planet from Cyberpunk 2077, but in the same year. - 2021
 1. Be a collector of good ideas and habits. - 2014
-1. Be Here Now - immediate line-of-sight site-to-site teleportation.
-Immediately blink to anywhere you can see.
-(X-Men training extends this to video cameras, enabling webcam-teleportation.) - 2006
 1. Be honest with yourself.
 Being honest with yourself is the first step in knowing what you want - and that's the first step in getting what you want. - 2014
 1. Be Long to Belong.
 (Hold the security to gain belongingness.) - 2022
+1. Be There Now - immediate line-of-sight site-to-site teleportation.
+Immediately blink to anywhere you can see. - 2006 (X-Men training extends this to video cameras, enabling webcam-teleportation.
+Dune Spice extends this to the entire universe, the past, and the future.)
 1. Before WW2, 'foreign policy' meant 'war', and instead of a Defense Department, the USA had a War Department.
 1. Being an executive is much more sales than technology. - 2016
 1. Being an intellectual authority means people are always trying to rage against you. - 2018
 1. Being at the right place for the right reasons makes you into the right person.
-The right person is anyone who is there for the right reasons.
+The right person is anyone who is there for the right reasons. - 2023 (The right person is anyone who has assembled the vocal, material, and somatic components. - 2024)
 1. Being bigger than the limiting funding and beliefs that hold us back from being faithful to the Truth of who our bank accounts are. - 2023
 1. Being happy is part of being healthy.
 It's unhealthy to be unhappy most of the time, since mental health is part of a person's health.
 And it's difficult to make good health decisions when your decision-making organ isn't working well. - 2020
 1. Being emotional about a problem just means you're wearing the wrong hat.
 Exotic Solutions Architecture. - 2023
 1. Being of House of Black does not make you an African American or highly melinated individual. - 2023
 1. Being of House of Gay does not make you a homosexual. - 2020
 1. Being the average of the 5 people you spend the most time with means that if you're always the smartest person in the room, you're going to act like a less-intelligent person over time. - 2023
-1. Being the more mature, self-controlled spender in a retail situation.
+1. Being the more mature, self-controlled spender in a retail situation. - 2021
 1. Beren Mind (Ursa Mental) is the bear-like Mind Being.
 1. Between Covid, George Floyd, and wildfire smog, 2020 was entirely about breathing. - 2020 (George Floyd was killled by government inaction on Fentanyl, not government action on his neck. - 2023)
 1. Beware emotional vampires - the Huckleberry Finns and (People) of System that Mark Twain and Adam Smith respectively warned us about - the ones who would build their empire out of other people, painting their fence to help them out.
 Their actual goal is to dominate us and others - have us obeying their every whim while they watch.
 Some still use paper checks merely so other people have to wait for them in the checkout line, while others set up traps in their homes (like a sink with rusty knives, or potholders with large holes) and ask us for help, so we will injure ourselves and yell at them, and they can use this to get sympathy from others. - 2022